Written by: Alicia Rodrigo-Miller, Dietetic Intern

 Does Diabetes Increase the Risk of Depression?

-It is reported that people with diabetes are 2-3 times more likely to develop depression and 20% more likely to develop anxiety than people without diabetes.
+It’s estimated that people living with diabetes may be up to 2-3 times more likely to develop depression and 20% more likely to develop anxiety than people without diabetes.
 It is estimated that only 25-50% of people with diabetes are diagnosed and treated for depression, which leaves a large number of people that go undiagnosed and thus untreated (2).
-Diabetes distress is an emotional response that is specifically linked to the diagnosis and day to day demands of managing diabetes.
+Diabetes distress is an emotional response that is specifically linked to the diagnosis and day-to-day demands of managing diabetes.
 Studies have shown that diabetes distress can be the result of the pressures and emotional burdens associated with self-managing care of a chronic condition.
 Diabetes distress can manifest itself in feelings of anxiety, anger, or depression (4).
-It is estimated that up to 45% of individuals may suffer from diabetes distress though most of those individuals may not meet the criteria to be diagnosed with a major depressive disorder like depression (5).
+It is estimated that up to 45% of individuals may suffer from diabetes distress though most of those individuals may not meet the criteria to be diagnosed with clinical depression (5).